AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

   methods, and all methods are a huge improvement over random chance.

-When it comes to the quality of probability predictions, we have a different story, as CNN has the best log loss value by far, followed by Arsenal.
+When it comes to the quality of probability predictions, we have a different story, as CNN has the best log loss value, followed by Arsenal.

 - MUSE performs slightly worse in log loss compared to the random chance